rjs-7399/Swiggy-Analytics-Platform/system_design.md

 3. When a record is deleted:
    - Set end date and current flag = FALSE (logical delete)

-### Implementation in Your Project:
+### Implementation in Project:

-Your queries use MERGE statements with logic that:
+- Queries use MERGE statements with logic that:

 1. Creates hash keys for surrogate keys (CUSTOMER_HK, RESTAURANT_HK, etc.)
 2. Manages effective dates and current flags
 3. Uses stream objects to detect changes and perform the right operations